 Blennies are believed to be among the most intelligent of fishes, they are relatively fearless, constantly active, and their large, upturned mouths mimic what some would describe as a “cheerful” smile.

-These amazing fish are available from most aquarium stores and are priced around $25 US Dollars or £30 in the UK.
+These amazing fish are available from most aquarium stores and are priced around $25 US Dollars.
 You can find them for sale on websites like LiveAquaria.com

 The tailspot blenny gets its name from a dark spot at the base of its tail.
 A black and yellow band runs below each eye, aiding them in blending into their surroundings.